Analysis of Ethyl Alcohol in Beverages, Blood and Breath

 Why ethanol leads Unit IV and the three matrices the syllabus names

-Ethanol cases dominate Indian forensic-toxicology casework: drunk driving under Section 185 of the Motor Vehicles Act 1988, hooch tragedies in prohibition states (Bihar, Gujarat), brewing and excise prosecutions, and post-mortem alcohol estimation.
-The syllabus bullet packages all of this into three matrices the candidate must handle separately.
+Ethanol cases dominate Indian forensic-toxicology casework: road traffic incidents under Section 185 of the Motor Vehicles Act 1988, hooch tragedies in prohibition states (Bihar, Gujarat), brewing and excise prosecutions, and post-mortem alcohol estimation.
+Each case type involves a distinct sample matrix handled through a defined analytical protocol.

 Beverages and liquors.
 Seized country liquor, suspected methanol-spiked hooch, or excise samples are analysed for ethanol percentage (volume by volume, abbreviated v/v) and for methanol as an impurity or adulterant.
-The work-horse method is direct-injection or headspace gas chromatography with FID, which separates methanol from ethanol cleanly and quantifies both.
-Specific-gravity hydrometry and refractometry are older field tests that still appear in MCQs.
+The work-horse method is direct-injection or headspace gas chromatography with FIDwhich separates methanol from ethanol cleanly and quantifies both.
+Specific-gravity hydrometry and refractometry are older field tests, now largely superseded in casework but retained for their historical significance.

 Biological fluids.
 Whole blood is the standard medical-legal matrix, drawn into a grey-top vacutainer with sodium fluoride (1 percent, anti-glycolysis) and potassium oxalate (anticoagulant).
 Urine, vitreous humor and (rarely) cerebrospinal fluid are used as alternative matrices, mainly in post-mortem cases.